-This is achieved through various creative activities including painting and decorating a picture frame, writing stories or positive thoughts, coloring designed cards, and drawing pictures that reflect the patient's reality.
+This is achieved through various creative activities including painting and decorating a picture frame that has the intention to direct the patient into affirmative positive thoughts, writing stories coloring designed cards, and drawing pictures that reflect the patient's reality.
 But Through My Window and Luna do not only provide the opportunity to participate in active art.
 Feel Beautiful Today wrote a story as well as had two Atlanta natives write original songs for patients to access at any time on their website.
 The effects of passive art on a patient's healing journey is just as impactful as participating in the creative process; therefore, Through My Window and Luna represent a total, encompassing program that meets the multifaceted needs a patient possesses.